tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 4. Tokens were previously available for purchase directly from the Company during a token generation event which is no longer running.
-However, they are currently obtainable by users of the Tokamak Network solely (i) through rewards by participating in the block verification processes (either as an Sequencer, a challenger, or a user supporting either of them); and (ii) by purchasing them from a third-party cryptocurrency exchange, to the extent that Tokens are made available on such third-party cryptocurrency exchanges. </br></br>
+However, they are currently obtainable by users of the Tokamak Network solely (i) through rewards by participating in the block verification processes (either as an L2 Operator, a challenger, or a user supporting either of them); and (ii) by purchasing them from a third-party cryptocurrency exchange, to the extent that Tokens are made available on such third-party cryptocurrency exchanges. </br></br>